 The SASL mechanism PLAIN can still be used by SOM clients in the Switch Operations View, but by default this is only allowed when TLS is being used.
-You can override this in the Security tab Allow SASL PLAIN and LOGIN see Section 14.1.6, "Security settings".
+You can override this in the Security tab Allow SASL PLAIN and LOGIN see ???.